 How to make vegan ginger cake

-First off, preheat your oven to 180C/350F and line a 9-inch rectangular tin with baking paper.
+First off, preheat your oven to 180C/350F and line an 8×10-inch rectangular tin with baking paper.

 It can also be baked in a loaf pan if you’d prefer, but you’ll need to keep it in the oven for a bit longer.
 Just keep an eye on it and test it every so often.